 What is a Data Structure?

-A data structure is a way of organizing the data so that the data can be used efficiently.
-Different kinds of data structures are suited to different kinds of applications, and some are highly specialized to specific tasks.
-For example, B-trees are particularly well-suited for implementation of databases, while compiler implementations usually use hash tables to look up identifiers.
+A data structure is a way of organizing data so that the data can be used efficiently.
+Different kinds of data structures are suited to different kinds of applications, and some are highly specialized for specific tasks.
+For example, B-trees are particularly well-suited for the implementation of databases, while compiler implementations usually use hash tables to look up identifiers.
 (Source: Wiki Page)

 - Linear: A data structure is said to be linear if its elements form a sequence or a linear list.
 Examples: Array.
 Linked List, Stacks and Queues